MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

 Enter your account's username (usually email ID) and API token to authenticate using basic auth.
 To learn more about generating an API token, refer Atlassian's documentation on how to [manage API tokens for your Atlassian account](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).

 ### OAuth 2.0
-Register an app in Atlassian Jira so the Microsoft Search app can access the instance.
+Register an app in Atlassian Jira so the Microsoft Search app and Microsoft 365 Copilot can access the instance.
 To learn more, see Atlassian Support documentation on how to [Enable OAuth 2.0](https://developer.atlassian.com/cloud/jira/platform/oauth-2-3lo-apps/#enabling-oauth-2-0--3lo-).

 The following steps provide guidance on how to register the app: